willianantunes/willianantunes.com/content/blog/2022/04/2022-04-16-estimating-an-initial-redis-setup-through-locust.md

 ### Loading data into Redis

 You can understand how much memory your in-memory database consumes after some load.
-You can also use the load during your own test plan.
+You can also use the same load during your own test plan.
 For example, using Locust, we can insert a data loader using the following [event](https://docs.locust.io/en/2.8.1/writing-a-locustfile.html#events) in a `locustfile`:

 ```python
 @events.test_start.add_listener